The Home of Affordable Motorsport

 - Race licence upgrade cards should be left at sign-on and collected at the end of race day.
 These need to be printed off from this link, and submitted with your details and a passport photo attached.

-- All formulae will have a prize giving, usually around 45 minutes after the last race of the weekend but check final instructions or as at Race Admin.
+- All formulae will have a prizegiving, usually around 45 minutes after the last race of the weekend but check final instructions or as at Race Admin.
 We encourage every competitor to attend regardless of race results; not only for the social aspect but also as many formulae have Driver Of The Day Awards, so you never know if there is a prize with your name on it!

-- 750 Motor Club now operate an SMS messaging system at race meetings, so it is useful to have your mobile phone on you or with a helper whenever possible in the paddock.
+- 750 Motor Club may operate an SMS messaging system at race meetings, so it is useful to have your mobile phone on you or with a helper whenever possible in the paddock.
 This may be to alert you to a transponder issue, remind you of a prizegiving about to take place, or something else.

 - If you have any other questions about what to do over the duration or procedure of a race weekend, or have an issue that we may be able to help with, then don't hesitate to get in touch with the Club for advice and assistance.
 Call during office hours on 01332 814548, and our event mobile at race meetings is 07753 446592; this is normally in use from 9am onwards on the Friday of a race weekend.

-10. Links
+10. Glossary

 • The Motorsport UK 'Blue Book' - containing all general rules and regulations